 This store gathers five stores in one: the urban design objects from Águas Furtadas Design, the clothing and decoration pieces in burel (A Portuguese handmade fabric made of wool), cork products from Cork & Co, Yellow Boat’s maritime products and WE-Rota tea’s home decor products and teas.

-Shopping in Porto: Clothes, Shoes & Hats
+Shopping in Porto: Fashion

 Loja da Burel